IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverles/serverless-characteristics.md

 ## Provider “implements” Operations

-with the following goals:
+All the labor-intensive operational tasks are offloaded to the Serverless provider which include:

 - **Maximizing Utilization**
     - Compute / Memory / Networking

 - **Minimizing Compute Costs**
-    - Pay-As-You-GO (PAYGO) cost model
+    - using a _Pay-As-You-GO (PAYGO)_ cost model

 - **Guarantees all the "Ops"**
     - Scaling,